labolida/markdownpy/README.md

     $ flask --debug run --host 0.0.0.0 --port 80 --reload

     On windows, use: venv\Scripts\activate.bat

+    Remember, on linux you must to use "sudo" to bind on low ports.
+    You could use --port 5000 instead.

 ## Access the url with a browser: